Blasteed/ArduinoEx/README.md

+# Arduino Examples

-And hare some Arduino's codes examples that could be useful
+Some Arduino's codes I wrote that could be useful for everyone.